Kalampattu: Items

-As a part of Vettakorumakan pattu, 12008 coconut's are broken by komaram.
-Manikandan kallat, kattakampal is one of the famous in this field.
+As a part of Vettakorumakan pattu, 12008 coconuts are broken by the komaram.
+Manikandan kallat, Kattakampal is famous in this field.

-There are 29 different types of nagakalam (serpant kalam) by kallat stylein Mulluthara devi temple. in the present generation he was the only one in kallat kurup family who knows all different types of kalam.
+There are 29 different types of nagakalam (serpent kalam) by kallat style in the Mulluthara Devi Temple.
+In the present generation, he was the only one in the kallat kurup family who knows all different types of kalam.
 He learned this from his master Kallat Ravunni Kurup Nelluvai.